jjvanzon/JJs-Reference-Architecture/code-style.md

 Another alternative might be the suffix `Mode`, e.g. `ConnectionMode`, but at some point the preference really went for the suffix `Enum` because it was found so important to see clearly that something is an enum.

-### Event Names / Delegate Names

-Event names and delegate names, that indicate what just happened might have the following form:

-    Deleted
-    TransactionCompleted

-Event names and delegate names, that indicate what is about to happen might have the following form:

-    Deleting
-    TransactionCompleting

-User-initiated events might not follow that pattern:

-    Click
-    DoubleClick
-    KeyPress

-Delegate names might also have the suffix `Callback` or `Delegate`:

-    ProgressInfoCallback
-    AddItemDelegate

-Sometimes the word `On` might beused:

-    OnSelectedIndexChanged
-    OnClick

-Or the prefix `Handle`:

-    HandleMouseDown

-Or the suffix `Requested`, if your event looks like a method name.

-    RemoveRequested

-Pardon the ambiguity, but the naming above can be used for the names of events, but some of them also serve well as names for methods that fire/emulate or otherwise handle the event.
-The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives.

-Perhaps avoid event names that use two event-indications in the name.
-For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be an established event name.

 ### DateTime Names

 A `DateTime` property might be suffixed with `Utc` or `Local`: